 Hazel grew up in South Africa and has a PhD in applied mathematics.
 He's best known for writing Exim (a popular open source mail transfer agent) and the PCRE regex library.
 PCRE is one of the best regex libraries in the world and is used by many projects including Apache, PHP, and probably thousands more.
 Hazel worked for the University of Cambridge's Computing Service for over 30 years until he retired at the end of September 2007.

 In the 1950s, distinguished American mathematician Stephen Kleene invented regular expressions, which is what he called his notation for expressing the algebra of regular sets.
 The regex

 * metacharacter (called the Kleene star) is named after him.
 Kleene helped lay the foundations for theoretical computer science through his work on recursion theory, which resulted in him being awarded the National Medal of Science in 1990.

 Thompson is a hacker demigod and the principal inventor of Unix.
 He received the Turing Award in 1983, the National Medal of Technology in 1998, and the IEEE's Tsutomu Kanai Award in 1999.
-Thompson introduced regular expressions to the computing world with his version of the QED text editor, and later ed and other tools.
+Thompson introduced regular expressions to the computing world by building Stephen Kleene's notation into his version of the QED text editor, and later ed and other tools.
 Thompson's original regular expression search implementation is still considered by some to be superior to modern, backtracking algorithms.
 Did I mention this dude flies MiG fighter jets for fun?